Teragron/nftgenerator/README.md

 ## How it works?

 Running through every possible combination of the given categories is the principal of the script.
 Then overlaying the combination in the correct order (Background->Upper body->Head->Lower body) gives the result.
+Although this may seem like permutation since it looks like an order, the Sequencing is only neccessary for the overlaying.
+So for example with 4 combined categories each having 5 images would give us 5x5x5x5 images, which is 625.
+(I will look to the definition of this iterative process again)

 ![](githowto.png)